Early Symptoms of Pregnancy

 How do I know if I’m pregnant?

+Her Choice Birmingham Women’s Center also offers an easy and accurate way to test if you’re pregnant.
 If you’re in or near Birmingham, Alabama, and think you may be pregnant, please contact us for an appointment to receive a free and confidential pregnancy test.
 We can also verify your pregnancy with an ultrasound at no cost to you.
 Request a free and confidential appointment now.

 Remember, you’re not alone.

 Think you’re pregnant?
+We’re here for you.
 We can help.

 Pregnancy symptoms, such as a missed period or tender breasts, differ from woman to woman and pregnancy to pregnancy; however, one of the most significant pregnancy symptoms is a delayed or missed menstrual cycle.